 Light Up the Dawn

-Last year, as we commemorated Anzac Day At Home With Kids in the wake of a pandemic, RSL Clubs across the nation come together to create a collective dawn service that all Australians can be a part of.
-Light Up The Dawn encouraged families to stand in their driveways (or living rooms) at 6:00am in solidarity with veterans and fellow Aussies.
+In the wake of a pandemic, RSL Clubs nationwide have come together to create a collective dawn service that all Australians can be a part of from the comfort of their homes.
+Light Up The Dawn encourages families to stand in their driveways (or living rooms) at 6 am in solidarity with veterans and fellow Aussies.
 You can light a candle, stream the Last Post on YouTube and round up the neighbours to share a minute's silence and feel the community spirit.

 Anzac Day Cooking

-ANZAC Biscuits are a delicious tradition to uphold on April 25th.
-They are simple to make, a great treat for kids and a sweet way to honours our ANZACs.
-We've gathered our 5 Favourite ANZAC Biscuit Recipes so you can some enjoy family baking fun at home on ANZAC Day - and anytime your sweet tooth has a hankering!
+ANZAC Biscuits are a delicious tradition to uphold on 25 April.
+They are simple to make, a great treat for kids and a sweet way to honour our ANZACs.
+We've gathered our five favourite ANZAC biscuit recipes so you can enjoy some family baking fun at home on ANZAC Day - and anytime your sweet tooth has a hankering!

-Pay tribute to our wartime heroes while teaching little ones about the ANZAC spirit with these 10 ANZAC Day Craft And Food Ideas To Commemorate The Day.
+Pay tribute to our wartime heroes while teaching little ones about the ANZAC spirit with these ANZAC Day craft ideas.

 Lest we forget.